jordan336/MP3_Distributed_Storage/README.md

 To Do
 =====
-- Implement functionality of each operation
+- Use ACKs to enforce consistency level
 - Message delays
 - Inconsistency repair